cljsjs/packages/CONTRIBUTING.md

    version of the packages original version.
 This allows improving packages while clearly indicating that the original source version is unchanged.
+5. The PR's commits start with `[<library-name>]` followed by a description of the change.
+Commits are squashed where appropriate.

 After you've reviewed a pull request or two we will happily add you to the cljsjs group on Clojars allowing you to deploy updates on your